cosmos/cosmos-sdk/docs/building-modules/module-interfaces.md

 - **Constructs the command:** Read the [Cobra Documentation](https://godoc.org/github.com/spf13/cobra) for more detailed information on how to create commands.
   - **Use:** Specifies the format of the user input required to invoke the command.
 In the example above, `account` is the name of the query command and `[address]` is the argument.
   - **Args:** The number of arguments the user provides.
 In this case, there is exactly one: `[address]`.
   - **Short and Long:** Descriptions for the command.
 A `Short` description is expected.
-A `Long` description is available for additional information that is provided when a user adds the `--help` flag.
+A `Long` description is available for additional information that is provided when a user adds `--help` to the command.
   - **RunE:** Defines a function that can return an error.
 This is the function that is called when the command is executed.
 This function encapsulates all of the logic to create a new query.
     - In general, the function usually starts by getting the `clientCtx` with `client.GetClientQueryContext(cmd)`.
 The `clientCtx` contains information and helper methods relevant to query handling.
     - If applicable, the command's arguments are parsed.
 In this example, the argument `[address]` is parsed.